The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Main Results

-and $\pi(y')$ is the stationary distribution induced from the Markov chain $P(y|y')=\sum_x P(x|y') Q(y|x,y')$. \end{theorem} Outputs $y'$ and $y$ in Theorem \ref{theorem:cap} can be interpreted as the outputs before and after transmission, respectively.
-Note that the feedback capacity is not affected by either $s_0$ or $y_0$, as can be seen from \eqref{eq:cap}.
-A special case of Setting I is where the channel state is the previous output, i.e., $s_i=y_i$.
-Conversely, by \eqref{eq:y-xy} it can be seen that the feedback capacity depends on the averaged channel with a fictitious state $y'$, so that both settings are operationally equivalent.
-The setting where $s_i=y_i$ has been studied in \cite{chen2005capacity}; nevertheless, our result generalizes upon their seminal results in two ways.
-First, we relax their sufficient condition on the upper bound to a connectivity condition, which allows us to determine the feedback capacity of a wider family of channels, e.g., the POST($\alpha$) channel \cite{POSTchannel}, whose feedback capacity is the closed-form capacity expression of a simple $Z$ channel.
-We discuss the sufficient condition issue and demonstrate the connectivity condition on the POST($\alpha$) channel example in Section \ref{sec:specialCases}.
-Second, another contribution of our work regarding Setting I is a novel concave optimization formulation of $C_{\text{FB}}$, given in Theorem \ref{theorem:convexity}.
-From \eqref{eq:cap} it is not clear if $I(X;Y|Y')$ is a concave function of $P(x|y')$; however, Theorem \ref{theorem:convexity} clarifies that it is, in fact, a concave function of the joint distribution, $P(y',x)$. \begin{theorem}[Concave Optimization for $C_{\text{FB}}$] The feedback capacity of a connected NOST channel $Q_{Y|X,Y'}$ \eqref{eq:y-xy}, $C_{\text{FB-CSI}}$, can be formulated as the following concave optimization problem:
+A special case of Setting I is where the channel state is the output, i.e., $s_i=y_i$.
+Conversely, by the joint distribution given in Theorem \ref{theorem:cap}, it can be seen that $C_{\text{FB}}$ depends on the averaged channel $Q(y|x,y')$ \eqref{eq:y-xy} with a fictitious state $y'$; hence, Setting I and this special case are operationally equivalent.
+The setting where $s_i=y_i$ has been studied in \cite{chen2005capacity}, and the feedback capacity was derived under some assumptions on the channel; nevertheless, our result generalizes upon their seminal results in two ways.
+First, we relax the assumptions in \cite{chen2005capacity} to a connectivity condition (Definition \ref{definition:connceted}), which allows us to determine the feedback capacity of a wide family of channels, e.g., the POST($\alpha$) channel, whose feedback capacity was derived in \cite{POSTchannel}.
+We discuss the relaxation issue and demonstrate the connectivity condition in Section \ref{sec:specialCases}.
+Second, another contribution of our work regarding Setting I is a novel convex optimization formulation of $C_{\text{FB}}$, given in the following theorem.
+From \eqref{eq:cap} it is not clear if $I(X;Y|Y')$ is a concave function of $P(x|y')$; however, Theorem \ref{theorem:convexity} clarifies that it is, in fact, a concave function of the joint distribution, $P(y',x)$. \begin{theorem}[Convex Optimization for $C_{\text{FB}}$] The feedback capacity of a connected NOST channel without CSI, $C_{\text{FB}}$, can be formulated as the following convex optimization problem:

-\end{theorem} The benefit in formulating the feedback capacity as a concave optimization problem is the ability thus afforded to compute it via implementing known convex optimization algorithms.
-Notice that the stationarity of the outputs distribution, $\pi (y')$, is preserved by Constraints \eqref{eq:condStationary}, which are equivalent to $P_{Y'}(\tilde{y})=P_Y(\tilde{y})=\pi(\tilde{y})$.
+\end{theorem} The benefit in formulating the feedback capacity as a convex optimization problem is the ability thus afforded to compute it via implementing known convex optimization algorithms.
+Notice that the stationarity of the outputs distribution is expressed by Constraints \eqref{eq:condStationary}, which are equivalent to $P_{Y'}(\tilde{y})=P_Y(\tilde{y})$.
 We note that a similar approach was taken in \cite{Graph-Based}.

-\subsection{Main Results of Setting II - CSI Available at the Encoder}
+\subsection{Main Results of Setting II -- CSI Available at the Encoder}